How to Support a Survivor

 • Do Not Touch Them Without Asking Permission First

 While hugging or holding the hand of a friend or loved one may be a natural inclination, it is important to ask the survivor if that would comfort them or if that is something they want at this time.
-Physical initmacy after an assault may not be fine and may take time for the survivor to be comfortable with intimacy again.
-The right for the survivor to choose the type and timing of intimacy is integrate to their feeling of safety.
+Physical intimacy after an assault may not be fine and may take time for the survivor to be comfortable with intimacy again.
+The right for the survivor to choose the type and timing of intimacy is integral to their feeling of safety.

 • Don't Pressure For Details